United Utilities Group PLC – Annual report – 31 March 2022

 Our tax policies and objectives, which are approved by the board on an annual basis, ensure that we:

-- Do not engage in aggressive or abusive tax avoidance;
+- do not engage in marketed, aggressive or abusive tax avoidance;

-- Maintain a robust governance and risk management framework to ensure that these policies and objectives are applied at all levels
+- maintain a robust governance and risk management framework to ensure that these policies and objectives are fully complied with and applied at all levels.

-In any given year, the group’s effective cash tax rate on underlying profits may fluctuate from the standard UK rate due to the available tax deductions on capital investment and pension contributions.
+In any given year, the group’s effective cash tax rate on underlying profits may fluctuate from the standard UK rate mainly due to the available tax deductions on capital investment.
 These deductions are achieved as a result of utilising tax incentives, which have been explicitly put in place by successive governments precisely to encourage such investment.
-This reflects responsible corporate behaviour in relation to taxation.
+This reflects responsible corporate behaviour in relation to tax.

 The group’s principal subsidiary, United Utilities Water Limited (UUW), operates solely in the UK and its customers are based here.
-All of the group’s profits are taxable in the UK (other than profits relating to the group’s 35 per cent holding in Tallinn Water which are fully taxable in Estonia).
+All of the group’s profits are taxable in the UK and the group’s one remaining overseas subsidiary, a non-trading former holding company in the Netherlands, is currently in liquidation.

-Every year, the group pays significant contributions to the public finances on its own behalf as well as collecting and paying over further amounts for its 5,000 strong workforce.
-Details of the total payments for 2018 of around £242 million are set out below.
+Every year, the group pays significant contributions to the public finances on its own behalf as well as collecting and paying further amounts for its 5,000 strong workforce.
+Details of the total payments for 2022 of around £230 million are set out opposite.